apicolet/brevo-mcp/README.md

 ## Security

 Never commit your Brevo API key to version control.
-Always use environment variables or secure configuration files.
+Always use environment variables for sensitive configuration.